Mexican Corn Salad

 - Make Ahead Tips: If you want to make this corn salad ahead, layer all the ingredients into your bowl and keep the dressing separate.
 For best results, make the dressing just before using.
 And either way, I recommend that you do not add the dressing until you are ready to stir it together and serve.
 If it sits for a while, it will become watery.
 It will taste awesome still, but serve it with a slotted spoon.

-Get read to fall in love with this vegan Corn Salad with Jalapeno and Cilantro Dressing with cherry tomatoes, red onion and bell pepper.
+Get read to fall in love with this Mexican Corn Salad with Jalapeno and Cilantro Dressing with cherry tomatoes, red onion and bell pepper.
 It will totally put you in the mood for easy summer evenings.

 - 8 ears corn, shucked